ryanlanciaux/ryanlanciaux.github.com/source/legacy/_posts/2008-04-30-using-nhibernate-years-after-i-should-have-been.md

 layout: post
 title: Using NHibernate (years after I should have been)
 date: 2008-04-30 06:52
-comments: true
+comments: false
 categories: [nhibernate, C#]
 ---
 <p>
 As mentioned in my last post, I&#39;ve been starting to use <a href="http://www.hibernate.org/343.html" target="_blank">NHibernate </a>in some of my more recent projects.
 I checked it out years ago and I completely hated it (maybe becuase I was a newer developer -- not totally sure).
 More recently, however, I&#39;ve realized some of the benefits of <a href="http://www.domaindrivendesign.org/" target="_blank">Domain Driven Design</a> and thought its about time to give Hibernate another shot.
 I&#39;m admittedly pretty new to Hibernate so any feedback would be appreciated!
 </p>
 <p>
 <strong>Classes</strong>&nbsp;